Skip to main content

 Define Your Product

 Start by defining your product in Galtea.
-These detailed product properties will be used as the foundation for generating realistic scenarios.
+These detailed product properties will be used as the foundation for generating realistic behavior scenarios.

 2